SAP/cf-cli-java-plugin/README.md

     buildpack: https://github.com/cloudfoundry/java-buildpack
     env:
       JBP_CONFIG_OPEN_JDK_JRE:
-        '{ jre: { repository_root: "https://java-buildpack.cloudfoundry.org/openjdk-jdk/bionic/x86_64", version: 11.+ }
+        '{ jre: { repository_root: "https://java-buildpack.cloudfoundry.org/openjdk-jdk/jammy/x86_64", version: 11.+ }
         }'
       JBP_CONFIG_JAVA_OPTS: "[java_opts: '-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints']"
 ```

-`-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints` is used to improve profiling accurary and has no known negative
+`-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints` is used to improve profiling accuracy and has no known negative
 performance impacts.

 Please note that this requires the use of an online buildpack (configured in the `buildpack` property).
 When system
-buildpacks are used, staging will fail with cache issues, because the system buildpacks don’t have the JDK chached.
+buildpacks are used, staging will fail with cache issues, because the system buildpacks don’t have the JDK cached.
 Please also note that this is not to be considered a recommendation to use a full JDK.
 It's just one option to get the
 tools required for the use of this plugin when you need it, e.g., for troubleshooting.
 The `version` property is
 optional and can be used to request a specific Java version.